braintree/braintree_android/README.md

 ## Upgrade Your SDK Version

-See [**Android Developer Guidelines**](https://developer.android.com/build/dependencies) for details on how to add and manage build dependencies.
+We always recommend updating to the latest version of the SDK which can be found in our [CHANGELOG](https://github.com/braintree/braintree_android/blob/main/CHANGELOG.md).
+See the [**Android Developer Guidelines**](https://developer.android.com/build/dependencies) for details on how to add and manage build dependencies.

 ## Versions